 Diagnosis of an arteriovenous malformation (AVM)

 Johns Hopkins estimates that less than one percent of people are born with a brain or spinal cord AVM.
-Although AVMs are congenital (which means that patients are born with it), they are not hereditary (which means that they are not passed from parents to children).
+Although AVMs are congenital (which means that patients are born with it), they are not usually hereditary (which means that they are not passed from parents to children).
 Most AVMs declare themselves by bleeding in adults younger than 40 years old.
 Some AVMs declare themselves by causing seizures or headaches.
-We attempt whenever possible to identify and eliminate AVMs before they bleed.
 We typically find the AVM in a computed tomography (CT) scan or, more commonly, in a magnetic resonance imaging (MRI) scan.
-If we find an AVM by CT or MRI, we then obtain an angiogram.
+If the cerebrovascular team finds an AVM by CT or MRI, the team will then recommend an angiogram.
 An angiogram (also called arteriogram) is a special test in which a neuroradiologist injects dye into the blood vessels in the brain and obtains images of the blood vessels.
 At this point, the angiogram is the test that most accurately shows the AVM and its relationship to the surrounding arteries and veins.

 Treatment for arteriovenous malformation (AVM)

 The cerebrovascular team at Johns Hopkins evaluates each AVM patient to decide the best singular procedure or combination of treatments for the patient's specific AVM.